stefanspringer1/Logging/README.md

 # Logging

-This is a multi-platform logging library that can directly used together with the [Pipeline](https://github.com/stefanspringer1/Pipeline) library.
+This is a multi-platform logging library.

 ---